 By studying English Literature, you will gain expertise in analysing, interpreting and evaluating a variety of different literary texts from different periods.
 During the course, your writing and analytical skills will develop, giving you the ability to shape a coherent critical argument which has textual substantiation.
 English Literature is a highly regarded A-Level, one which university admissions tutors and employers look upon very favourably.
 English graduates often go on to careers in broadcasting, journalism, publishing, PR and advertising.

-A Both subjects are held in high regard by universities.
-Studying English Literature would be a better option if applying to a traditiona English course at university.
+A. Both subjects are held in high regard by universities.
+Studying English Literature would be a better option if applying to a traditional English course at university.

 Entry Requirements for international students